Shrimp Tacos with Mango Salsa

 Notes

 1. Mango Salsa and Cilantro Avocado Dressing: Salsa and dressing can be made up to five hours in advance.
 Cilantro avocado dressing will last 3-5 days in the refrigerator.
-The mango salsa will last up to three days depending on the ripeness of produce used but will begin to lose freshness after approximately five hours.
-Adding a extra squeeze of lime before storing will help.
+The mango salsa will last up to three days, depending on the ripeness of the produce used, but it will begin to lose freshness after approximately five hours.
+Adding an extra squeeze of lime before storing will help.

 2. Warming Tortillas: Tortillas can also be heated on a medium-size skillet or griddle until golden brown in some spots (approximately 30 seconds per side).